elefevre/elements-of-unit-testing-style/README.md

         assertThat(store.findByName("string")).hasSize(5);
     }

-Similarly, avoid try/catch clauses.
-In older versions of JUnit, making sure that an exception was thrown meant writing code like this:
+Similarly, avoid try/catch blocks.
+In older versions of JUnit, in order to check that an exception was, you had to write code like this:

     public void can_fail_when_searching_on_an_invalid_name() {
         try {